 For Years 10 and 12, a programme of lectures is arranged which aim to cover a wide variety of subjects, and allow us to use the expertise, enthusiasm and specialisms of staff beyond their usual subject areas.
 In year 10 they are encouraged to make notes using the Cornell method, and to use their learning to support their curriculum work.
 It is also expected that they will further develop their cultural literacy through the programme.
 It is arranged into sections which group the lectures into thematic areas: The Self, Building for the Future, Revolutions, Truth and Beauty, and Cultural Encounters.
-For year 12, the programme further intensifies, and offers choices between lectures as students specialise between sciences and humanities.
-They are, however, also encouraged to attend outside of their school subject interests.
-Interspersed with the programme are sessions which support eh EPQ research, and towards the end of the year, UCAS briefings and careers advice are also included.
+For year 12, the programme is titled "Langton Plus", reflecting a broadening of the programme, with choices between lectures and outside speakers brought in to discuss subjects beyond the school curriculum.
+Interspersed with the programme are sessions which support their EPQ research, and towards the end of the year, UCAS briefings and careers advice are also included.